Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 * **Required**: WooCommerce: v3.5.0 or higher!
 * **Required**: [SoapClient](https://php.net/manual/en/class.soapclient.php) with xml drivers and extensions.
 * **Required**: SSL - HTTPS **must** be **fully** enabled.
 This is a callback security measure, which is required from Resurs Bank.
 * Curl is highly **recommended** but not necessary.
-We suggest that you do not trust only PHP streams on this one as you may loose important features if you run explicitly with streams.
+We suggest that you do not trust only PHP built in communications as you may loose important features if you run explicitly with streams.
 * PHP streams?
 Yes, you still need them since SoapClient is actually using it.
 * WordPress: Preferably at least v5.5.
 It is highly recommended to go for the latest version as soon as possible if you're not already there.
 See [here](https://make.wordpress.org/core/handbook/references/php-compatibility-and-wordpress-versions/) for more information.

 Check out [README.md](https://github.com/Tornevall/wpwc-resurs/blob/master/README.md) for more details.
 Documentation for this specific release is currently located at [https://docs.tornevall.net/x/CoC4Aw](https://docs.tornevall.net/x/CoC4Aw)

+= Supported shop flows =

+* [Simplified Shop Flow](https://test.resurs.com/docs/display/ecom/Simplified+Flow+API).
+Integrated checkout that works with WooCommerce built in features.
+* [Resurs Checkout Web](https://test.resurs.com/docs/display/ecom/Resurs+Checkout+Web).
+Iframe integration.
+Currently supporting **RCOv1 and RCOv2**.
+* [Hosted Payment Flow](https://test.resurs.com/docs/display/ecom/Hosted+Payment+Flow).
+A paypal like checkout where most of the payment events takes place at Resurs Bank.

 = Contribute =